Ratzsa/AssignmentOneSnake/README.md

 ## 2023-06-05
 Played around with delays.
 Looked at the code available in the Wokwi project and saw that there was only one delay.
 Decided to write my code like that too, and it seems to work pretty well.
 Step 1 can be considered complete.

+Was informed EAS and Snake were to be two different projects.
+This project will now only be EAS.

 \\*1 After further reading and discovering that a pointer is NOT 2 bytes that I thought it was, I decided to start using stdint.h and uint for small variables. **